rticommunity/rticonnextdds-examples/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
+name: 🆕 Feature request
-about: Suggest an idea
+about: 🔸 Suggest an idea
 title: "[FEAT]"
 labels: suggestion
 assignees: ''

----

----
-name: 🆕 Feature request
-about: 🔸 Suggest an idea
 ---

 <!-- :warning: Please, try to follow the template -->